alejandrodl/dubme_adl/README.md

 ## Dependencies

-I use `conda` to handle python dependencies, the default `conda` environment creation is currently supported for 64-bit Linux operating system.
+I use `conda` to handle Python dependencies, the default `conda` environment creation is currently supported for 64-bit Linux operating system.
 To create/update an environment:

 ```sh
 conda env create -f environment/[op_system].yml